Northwest Passage Light

 The original fifth order Fresnel lens was replaced with a fourth order lens after the Civil War.
-In 1879 the deteriorating wooden structure was replaced with a new structure on the original iron pilings.
+In 1879 the deteriorating wooden structure was replaced with a new structure based on the original iron pilings.
 The light was automated with acetylene gas in 1911.
 The light was deactivated some time between then and 1971, when the wooden structure burned.
 The iron pilings remain, but are deteriorating.
 It is known locally as the "Hemingway house on the water", or "Hemingway Stilts", based on a legend that Ernest Hemingway used to own or, at least, fish from the structure.